MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 A snapshot is a bounded commitment to a set of transactions.
 The cache stores transaction envelope bytes separately from the queue and ordering records that make a transaction eligible for proposal.
 RPC submissions and ordinary P2P transaction bundles enter both layers.
 Envelopes carried inside a challenge or a proactive finalization-class bundle enter only the envelope cache, preventing those delivery paths from creating a redundant local proposal.
 There is one fallback exception: an envelope returned in response to an individual transaction request uses the ordinary single-transaction message and therefore enters the proposal queue as well as the envelope cache.

 The cache worker is both timer- and event-driven.
-It waits at most one third of the round gap, wakes immediately for incoming queued bundles or explicit retries, then applies a 50 ms debounce so nearby arrivals can batch together.
+It waits up to 300 ms for a timer or queue wake, then applies a 200 ms debounce so nearby arrivals can batch together.
+Queue wakes can end the initial wait immediately; they do not bypass the debounce.
 One retrieval returns at most 255 distinct available candidates and consumes the queue and order records that it inspected; while a retrieval returns the full 255, the worker immediately drains another.
 Each candidate is checked for prior finalization and revalidated against ledger state, consensus-sensitive operations are separated, and eligible transaction hashes are accumulated.
 Section 7.1 describes how the resulting candidate set is assigned to a proposal chain.

 The queue intends to keep a batch below two thirds of the 32 MiB transport-message ceiling, leaving framing and relay headroom.
 However, its `ValidatedSize` counter is the unsigned `PayloadMarshal` length, while P2P bundles carry the larger signed `Marshal` envelope.
 The current check therefore does not prove that a challenge or finalization bundle fits the target—or even the transport maximum—and Section 12 records this as an implementation gap.